miketestgit02/testing/README.md

 ###purpose of this page
-you clone down this project<br>... remove the .git file and then paste it into <br>github submodulizer. https://github.com/murjax/Github-Repo-Submodulizer<br>both my_repositories and Testing
+you clone down this project ... remove the .git file and then paste it into <br>github submodulizer. https://github.com/murjax/Github-Repo-Submodulizer<br>both my_repositories and Testing

 ###map of testing environment
 <pre>